IJbeasley/Personal_Academic_Website/content/VCE-Biology/2021-01-24-intro-to-dna-rna/index.md

 ---
 weight: 3
-title: 'DNA, RNA and Proteins'
+title: 'Nucleic acids'
-author: ''
+author: 'Isobel Beasley'
 date: '2021-01-24'
-slug: introduction-to-the-molecules-of-life-dna-rna-and-proteins
+slug: intro-to-dna-rna
-categories: ['VCE', 'Biology', 'Unit 3', 'Not updated for current study design']
+categories: ['VCE', 'Biology', 'Unit 3', 'AOS1', 'Not updated for current study design']
-tags: ['To be updated', 'High school','VCE', 'Proteins', 'RNA', 'DNA', 'Tutoring']
+tags: ['To be updated', 'High school','VCE', 'RNA', 'DNA', 'Tutoring']
-subtitle: 'Introduction to the features of the molecules of life'
+subtitle: 'Introduction to the structure and function of the molecules of life: DNA, mRNA, tRNA, and rRNA'
-summary: 'Introduction to the features of the molecules of life'
+summary: 'Introduction to the structure and function of the molecules of life: DNA, mRNA, tRNA, and rRNA'
 authors: ['Isobel Beasley']
-lastmod: '2021-01-24T04:46:14+11:00'
+lastmod: '2024-01-19T04:46:14+11:00'
 featured: no
 image:
   caption: ''